Sourdough Cinnamon Rolls Recipe

 DOUGH

 - In a large bowl, whisk together the starter and the milk until starter is dissipated.
-Add the sugar, salt, vanilla, and egg, and stir to combine.
+Add the sugar, salt, vanilla, and egg, and stir to combine.100 grams fed sourdough starter, ½ cup (120g) warm milk, 2 and ½ Tablespoons (31g) granulated sugar, ½ teaspoon salt, 1 teaspoon vanilla extract, 1 large egg

-- Gradually stir in flour.
-If using a stand mixer, use your dough hook.
+- If using a stand mixer, use your dough hook for this step.
 If mixing by hand, continue to use a wooden spoon.
 Add 1 and ½ cup of flour, allow dough to come together, then add the softened butter and continue to blend.
 When butter is mostly incorporated, add the remaining 1 cup of flour and blend until dough has completely come together.
-It should easily pull away from the sides of your bowl and dough hook or spoon.
+It should easily pull away from the sides of your bowl and dough hook or spoon.2 and ½ cups (300g) all-purpose flour, 3 Tablespoons (43g) unsalted butter

-- Turn dough out onto a lightly floured surface and knead for just a couple of minutes until dough is uniform.
-Oil the bowl with non-stick spray and return the dough to the bowl, turning to coat.
-Cover the bowl with a kitchen towel and allow dough to rise for 3-4 hours.
+- Turn dough out onto a lightly floured surface and knead for just a couple of minutes until the dough is uniform.
+Oil the bowl with non-stick spray or butter and return the dough to the bowl, turning to coat.
+Cover the bowl with a kitchen towel and allow dough to rise for 10-12 hours, or until dough has approximately doubled in size (this can take significantly less time in warmer months– watch the dough and not the clock).

 FILLING